Object-ions/SST.Solution/README.md

 Running the program:

-1. Navigate to the project's production directory "Factory" using the terminal.
+1. Navigate to the project's production directory "SST" using the terminal.
 2. Run the following command to update the database:
    `$ dotnet ef database update`
 3. Within the command line, run the command `$ dotnet watch run` to compile and execute the console application in developer mode.

+However, if update does not work, run this command in your terminal:

+> ```bash
+> $ dotnet ef migrations add Initial
+> $ dotnet ef database update
+> ```

 ## Available Routes